ajshajib/dolphin/README.rst

 Features
 ***************

-* (Semi-)automated modeling of a large sample of quasar and galaxy-galaxy lenses.
+* Semi-automated modeling of a large sample of quasar and galaxy-galaxy lenses.
+* Joint multi-band lens modeling.
-* Easy portability between local and MPI environments.
+* Easy portability between local and HPCC environments.
+* Initial fitting recipe for galaxy-galaxy lenses for faster convergence.

 ***************